CABE new Code of Professional Conduct

 What if I have concerns?

 We pride ourselves on the quality and high standards of our members and their professionalism within the industry and we take any instances where these standards are not maintained seriously.
-If you feel that one of our members is acting unprofessionally and/or not in line with our Rules of Professional Conduct then we’d like you to let us know.
+If you feel that one of our members is acting unprofessionally and/or not in line with our Code to Professional Conduct then please let us know.

 Why are we interested?

 As a professional body, it is our job to maintain the highest levels of conduct of all Building Engineers to ensure that they are practising to the required standards and upholding not only their reputation, but the reputation of the CABE.

 How do I complain?